inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 ## Why use it?

-The reason that drove me to pick up this framework was the fact that I don't have to do any manual device management.
+The reason I picked this framework up was the fact that I don't have to do any manual device management.
 Before learning lightning, I used to create a file called `device.py` and to a top-level import for the deviced used in the experiments.
 This means that every file that contains code dealing with backpropgation needed to import this file and call `.to(device)` in order to prevent cuda from complaining.
 This worked well enough for simple cases, but can start to get pretty annoying once you start having to manage more complex tensor operations.

-Other than that, it also provides a pretty clean way of managing your code.
-One of the problems that I face every time I start a new project is how to structure.
+Other than that, it can provide a pretty clean way of managing your code.
+One of the problems that I face every time I start a new project is how to structure it.
 The best practice in the vanilla setting is to write a train and evaluate function that takes in the model and dataloaders, but this can result in unorganized code that is difficult to maintain.
 Lightning can take care of this problem by providing a boilerplate that can be followed, leaving much less room for possibly redundant deviations.

 ```python
 '''